svespie/onerepmax-js/README.md

 Usage
 -----
-To use *onerepmax-js*, use your favorite means of including the source code into your project or webpage.
+To use *onerepmax*, use your favorite means of including the source code into your project or webpage.
 When the script is executed, a global object called onerepmax will be created.
 It is through this object that the calculations will be performed.

-onerepmax contains a single public method provides access to direct implementations of a specific 1RM formula (as taken from Wikipedia).
+*onerepmax* contains a single public method that provides access to direct implementations of a specific 1RM formula (as taken from Wikipedia).
 A particular formula is targeted using a string value based on the formula name, all lower case, and no punctuation.
 The public method is called calculate takes the following input:

 - **weight**: a number greater than 0 that represents the weight lifted for strength testing.
 There is no upper bound.
 - **reps**: a number greater than 0 and less than or equal to 10 that represents the number of times the weight was lifted during testing.